umaryusuf11/MockingCardGameStart/README.md

 ## Overview
 The lab will look at doubling using Mockito mock/spy.
 Please refer to week five lecture on Doubling and Mocking.
-This will mock calls to the file system, calls to external libraries and input from the console.
+This lab will mock calls to the file system, calls to external libraries and input from the console.

 ## Already Done
-* Mocks have been completed for ConsoleInput, see ConsoleInputTest.
+* Mocks have been completed for ConsoleInput, see [ConsoleInputTest](https://stgit.dcs.gla.ac.uk/oose-2021-22-teaching-team/mockingcardgamesolution/-/blob/main/src/test/java/Console/ConsoleInputTest.java).
-* You have also been provided with mocking for CardGame.getNumberOfPlayers.
+* You have also been provided with mocking for CardGame.getNumberOfPlayers in [CardGameTest](https://stgit.dcs.gla.ac.uk/oose-2021-22-teaching-team/mockingcardgamesolution/-/blob/main/src/test/java/Game/CardGameTest.java).
 * Please review these plus the lecture slides for Doubling and Mocking.
 * You have also had a worked example for mocking please see [https://stgit.dcs.gla.ac.uk/oose-2021-22-teaching-team/mockingrockpaperscissor](https://stgit.dcs.gla.ac.uk/oose-2021-22-teaching-team/mockingrockpaperscissor)
 * This starter project uses "packages", please see Java Programming 2 [https://moodle.gla.ac.uk/pluginfile.php/4810902/mod_folder/content/0/1-packages.pdf?forcedownload=1](https://moodle.gla.ac.uk/pluginfile.php/4810902/mod_folder/content/0/1-packages.pdf?forcedownload=1)

 ## Game.CardGame Tests
 * Aim to mock or spy at the earliest point so mock Scanner rather than ConsoleInput to maximise the code tested.
+If you mock external libraries you test more of your code.
+* If you are mocking a class, look to see if there is a setter for the variable using this calls in the client class e.g. the main class the calls the class you mock.
 * Create a test for getComputerPlayersNames, create a mock for LoadConfig, note there is CardGame.setLoadConfig.
   * Moderate - Test name getComputerPlayersNames you can get a list of at least three names.
 Use different names to the playersNames.cfg
 * Create two tests for createComputerPlayers